 What is vegan 'meat'?

 Designed to replicate the taste, texture and appearance of conventional meat such as beef, pork and chicken, these plant-sourced products are often used in dishes and products that would traditionally include meat.
-As such they increase the culinary scope of those following a vegan diet and expand the choice of the growing number of people who describe their diet as ‘flexitarian’.
+As such they increase the culinary scope of those following a vegan diet and appeal to ‘flexitarians’ who might enjoy eating meat but want to reduce their consumption.

 A host of different ingredients (usually protein-based) are now used to make these products.
 Purified protein from soy, wheat and other cereals; peas, legumes, mushrooms (mycoprotein) and even micro-algae can be engineered to mimic the appearance and sensory experience you’d get from eating meat.